MQL4 - automated forex trading /

 8. The calculations are made in the standard function MathSqrt().

-The value returned by the function is now the content of the record:
+The value returned by the function is now the content of the record.

 MathSqrt( C_2)

 10. In this case, our value is the value of the right part of the assignment operator.
-On continuing execution of the assignment operator, the program will assign the value of 5 to variable C.
+On continuing execution of the assignment operator, the program will assign the value of five to variable C.

 Alert("Hypotenuse = ", C); // Message on the screen